MicrosoftDocs/Devices-docs/surface/battery-limit.md

 ---
 title: Battery Limit setting (Surface)
-description: Battery Limit is a UEFI setting that changes how the Surface device battery is charged and may prolong its longevity. ms.prod: surface
+description: Enable Battery Limit on Surface devices that are always powered on such as in kiosk scenarios.
+Battery Limit is a UEFI setting that changes how the Surface device battery is charged and may prolong its longevity. ms.prod: surface
 author: coveminer
 ms.author: hachidan
 ms.topic: how-to
 ms.localizationpriority: medium
 manager: frankbu
-ms.date: 1/15/2021
+ms.date: 01/12/2023
 ---

 # Battery Limit setting